 Associate Director (Dr. Lesa Tran Lu, lesa@rice.edu).
-The Associate Director works side-byside with the Director to support program organization, oversight, planning, and evaluation.
-They also interface with the staff to ensure timely activities to support students in the program
+The Associate Director supports program organization, oversight, planning, and evaluation.
+They also interface with the staff to ensure timely activities to support students in the program.

-Program Manager (Dr. Jing Jin, jj29@rice.edu).
+Program Manager (Dr. Jing Jin, ji29@rice.edu).
 The Program Manager is the first person who you should contact with questions.
 They share program information (deadlines, requirements, events), communicate about financial issues (stipends, travel awards), and are the GSA liaison.